apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Rivian surprises with R3 and R3X electric SUVs**
+**EU looking into Apple’s decision to kill Epic Games’ developer account**

-You can read more about it [here](https://www.theverge.com/2024/3/7/24093570/rivian-r3-r3x-electric-suv-crossover-pics-specs).
+You can read more about it [here](https://techcrunch.com/2024/03/07/apple-epic-dev-account-dma/).

 ## Requirements
 - Python 3.8